aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 or the one liner:

-Fixing a typo in the Contributing guidelines
+Fix a typo in the Contributing guidelines

 ### The standards maintainers will adhere to